 Overview of Discipline

 Self-control and good choices are very important to success while in middle school.
 We will work together to examine choices that are made which result in disciplinary consequences so that in the future we can make better choices.
 Each day is a new day where we will learn and grow together.
-I believe that your character is revealed through the choices we make and we want to help students to reach their maximum potential as young adults.
+We believe that character is revealed through the choices we make and we want to help students to reach their maximum potential as young adults.

 In the unfortunate event that a student receives discipline the following options may occur:

-Friday Night School (FNS)- FNS is assigned for various infractions such as using cell phone outside of the permitted time (see handbook).
+Friday Night School (FNS)- FNS is assigned for various infractions such as using a cell phone outside of the permitted time (see handbook).
 These are also used for the color code system when students receive three days of colors in any five day period.
-Friday Night School, like detention, is ran by a teacher.
+Friday Night School, like detention, is run by a teacher.
 Parents will be notified by phone of the assigned detention.
 FNS is from 2:30 - 5:30 each Friday.

 Out-of-School Suspension (OSS)- OSS is used for serious infractions.
 Students assigned to OSS are marked absent and hence and receive a failing grade for all missing assignments.
-Students may not go to after school activities to include practice and/or games.
+Students may not go to after-school activities to include practice and/or games.